 We may need to raise additional capital in the future, which may not be available on terms acceptable to us, or at all.
 We have historically experienced volatility in our earnings and cash flows from operations from year to year.
-Although we have a revolving line of credit, should we have an event of default, which includes, among other things, a failure to meet certain financial covenants and a material adverse change in the business, the bank could choose to limit or take away our ability to borrow these or any funds.
+Although we have a revolving line of credit, should we continue to be in default, which includes, among other things, a failure to meet certain financial covenants and a material adverse change in the business, the bank could choose to not provide covenant waivers, or limit or take away our ability to borrow these or any funds.
 Should this occur, or if the credit markets further tighten or our business declines, we may need or choose to raise additional capital to repay indebtedness, pursue acquisitions or expand our operations.
 Such additional capital may be raised through bank borrowings, or other debt or equity financings.
 We cannot assure you that any additional capital will be available on a timely basis, on acceptable terms, or at all, and such additional financing may result in further dilution to our stockholders.